-I certify that the Statement of Accounts presents a true and fair view of the financial position of Bassetlaw District Council of 31st March 2024 and the income and expenditure for the year ended 31st March 2024.
+I certify that the draft Statement of Accounts presents a true and fair view of the financial position of Bassetlaw District Council at 31st March 2025 and the income and expenditure for the year ended 31st March 2025.
+The unaudited draft accounts were authorised for issue on 27 June 2025.